 To learn more about credit transfers and using ONTransfer.ca, visit our Transfer Credits page.

-Starting levels indicate the year and semester in which you want to start a program.
-For example, Level 1 is the first semester of the first year, Level 2 is the second semester of the first year, Level 3 is the first semester of the second year, and so on.
+Entry semesters indicate the year and semester in which you want to start a program.
+For example, Semester 1 is the first semester of the first year, Semester 2 is the second semester of the first year, Semester 3 is the first semester of the second year, and so on.

 A highly competitive program (also called an oversubscribed program or limited enrolment program) is one that consistently has more qualified applicants than there are seats available for the Fall start date.
 Because these programs are so competitive, applicants must apply before the Equal Consideration Date if they expect to be considered.
 For more information, see our Highly Competitive Programs page.